jpmorganchase/mosaic/packages/layouts/README.md

-# Mosaic Site Layouts
+# Mosaic Layouts

-`@jpmorganchase/site-layout`, containing re-usable Mosaic layouts and the UI elements needed to build your own layouts.
+`@jpmorganchase/mosaic-layouts`, containing re-usable Mosaic layouts and the UI elements needed to build your own layouts.

 ## Installation

-`yarn add @jpmorganchase/site-layout`
+`yarn add @jpmorganchase/mosaic-layouts`

 ## What is a layout component ?